In severe cases, varicose veins may break, or open sores (called “ulcers”) may form on the skin.

-Keep in mind that surgery for varicose veins that is performed only for aesthetic reasons (ie, that is not medically necessary) is generally not covered by insurance.
+Remember that surgery for varicose veins performed only for aesthetic reasons (i.e., that is not medically necessary) is generally not covered by insurance.

 Spider veins can not be removed by surgery.
-The vein becomes scar tissue that disappears from sight.
+The vein becomes scar tissue that disappears.
 Some doctors treat both varicose veins and spider veins with sclerotherapy.

 In most cases, more than one treatment session will be required.

-What kind of doctors provide treatments for varicose veins and spider veins?
+What kind of doctors provides treatments for varicose veins and spider veins?

 The doctors who provide surgical treatment include general and vascular surgeons and dermatological surgeons.
-Sclerotherapy is often performed by dermatologists.
+Dermatologists often perform sclerotherapy.

 Do these treatments have side effects?

-Ask caregivers carefully about safety and side effects for each type of treatment.
-Thoroughly review any informed consent forms your doctor gives you explaining the risks of a procedure.
+Ask caregivers carefully about each type of treatment’s safety and side effects.
+Thoroughly review any informed consent forms your doctor gives you explaining the procedure’s risks.

 The surgery also produces scars when small incisions are made and can occasionally cause blood clots.